Crown and Treaty (album)

 Crown and Treaty is an album by English band Sweet Billy Pilgrim.
-It is the follow up album to Twice Born Men, a Mercury Music Prize album of the year 2009.
+It is the follow-up album to Twice Born Men, a Mercury Music Prize album of the year 2009.
+It is named after the Crown and Treaty pub in Uxbridge, London.

 Reception

 Crown and Treaty received positive reviews upon release.
-On Metacritic, the album holds a score of 88/100 based on 8 reviews, indicating "universal acclaim."
+On Metacritic, the album holds a score of 88/100 based on 8 reviews, indicating "universal acclaim".